uzresk/jmx-cmdclient/README.md

 ## Description

-* The JMX client for the command line
+The JMX client for the command line

+And can output the following
+* bean domain list
+* attribute
+correspond to CompositeDataSupport
+You it can be output in a favorite interval
+It is possible to output a plurality of attribute in csv format

 ## Requirement